Joao-S-Martins/presentations/safety/from_who:_recognizing_email_scams.md

 All of them. | Messages from specific employees at an agency that you have recently contacted.

 ???
-Scammers often pretent to be from large government agencies with familiar names, like the FBI, CIA, IRS, and the VA.
-These agencies don't typically use email as their primary method of communication.
-Government agencies still rely paper mail to
+Scammers often pretent to be from large government agencies with familiar names, like the FBI, CIA, IRS, and the VA or DMV.
+These agencies don't typically use email to contact you.
+Government agencies still rely on paper mail or knocking on your door to reach out to you.
 Sometimes they pretend to be from a local agency, such as your county Sheriff's office.
 But when they do this, they often refer to themselves as "County Sheriff" or "County Tax Collector".
 Your local county agencies will typically use the actual name of your county when addressing themselves.

 ---